 Taking place every five years and involving thousands of choir singers and dancers dressed in colourful national garments, the roots of this lively outdoor festival stretch back as far as 1869, the dawn of Estonian national movement.
 While the first song celebration took place in Tartu (1869), the growing interest and popularity meant that the festival soon needed a place to call its own.
 From 1928 onwards the home of the much-loved festival has been the Tallinn Song Festival Grounds in the midst of the scenic pine grove on the coast of Tallinn.
 Dance celebration is a more recent tradition dating back to 1934 and today the two traditions are seen as inseparable by the modern audiences.

-As the song and dance celebration tradition grows older, the festival still proves continuously popular among the young and old alike.
-The next Song and Dance Celebration takes place in Tallinn from 4 to 6 July 2014.
-The festival pays tribute to the cultural legacy of Estonian ancestry and invites to create meaningful experiences together.
+As the song and dance celebration tradition grows older, the festival still proves continuously popular among the young and old alike, with the 2014 festival hosting a record of 150,000 guests.

 Estonian Song and Dance Celebration programme features choirs of all shapes and sizes, from the local childrens' choirs to the few international choirs that have the honour to partake in this national highlight.

 Tallinn Song Festival Grounds boasts unique architecture and serves as a symbol of freedom and independence thanks to the many national song celebrations held here since the beginning of the 20th century.
 Unique in Europe, this impressive construction is situated with its rear to the bay while the audience gather on a green grassy slope rolling down to the stage.
 If you are eager to experience the Song Celebration spectacle to the fullest, make your way to the top of the hill to enjoy some great views of the glistering Tallinn coast.